krustowski/littr/README.md

 + ~~swagger docs~~
 + ~~test if dump dir writable (on init)~~ (chown included in Dockerfile)

-### known bugs
-+ [...] the actual usermap could one obtain using sniffing on the register page via nickname field brute-force changing; the obtained map would be a partial (can't elaborate) usermap copy of the genuine database (to be fixed)

-### backlog
+### roadmap to v1.0.0
 + add periodic subscription checker (older than a week will be deleted on no activity)
++ fix the code smells as scanned by `sonar-scanner`
 + implement searching for flow using hashtags

-### roadmap to v1.0.0
++ resolve tikets in github and redmine (priv)
 + write integration and e2e tests
-+ resolve tikets in github and redmine (priv)
-+ fix the code smells as scanned by `sonar-scanner`
-+ [...]

 ### roadmap to v0.33
-+ deep code refactoring (wip)
++ BE deep code refactoring (wip)
 + ~~fix swagger docs~~

 ### roadmap to v0.32